parisepigenetics/RASflow_EDC/README.md

 # ================== Configuration for trimming ==================

 ## Number of trimmed bases
-## put "no" for TRIM3 if you don't want to trim a fixed number of bases.
+## put "no" for TRIM3 and TRIM5 if you don't want to trim a fixed number of bases.
-TRIM3: no #  integer or "no", hard-clip sequences from their 5' end, keep the N 3' end bases (remove start of the sequences) , put "no" if don't want trimming
-TRIM5: no # integer or "no", hard-clip sequences from their 3' end, keep the N 5' end bases (remove end of the sequences) , the trimming of the beginning of the read is done first.
-This number should be smaller than or equal to TRIM3 (it is the final lenght of the sequences).
+TRIM5: no #  integer or "no", remove N bp from the 5' end of reads.
+This may be useful if the qualities were very poor, or if there is some sort of unwanted bias at the 5' end.
+TRIM3: no # integer or "no", remove N bp from the 3' end of reads AFTER adapter/quality trimming has been performed.

 # ================== Configuration for quantification using transcriptome ==================

 ## transcriptome file
 TRANS: /shared/.. # not yet implemented

 # ================== Configuration for alignment to genome and feature count ==================

 ## aligner
-ALIGNER: hisat2 # "STAR" or "hisat2"
+ALIGNER: HISAT2 # "STAR" or "HISAT2"

 ## genome and annotation files
-INDEXPATH: /shared/bank/homo_sapiens/hg38/hisat2 # or index/STAR # folder containing index files
+INDEXPATH: /shared/bank/homo_sapiens/hg38/hisat2 # folder containing index files
 INDEXBASE: genome # for hisat2, base of the name of the index files (ie genome.1.ht2)
 ANNOTATION: /shared/projects/YourProjectName/RASflow_IFB/gtf/gencode.v34.annotation.gtf # GTF file

 ## bigwig option
 BWSTRANDED: both # "no": bw merging forward and reverse reads, "yes": get 2 bw files, one forward and one reverse; "both": get the two bw per strand as well as the merge one.

 ## tool for feature count
-COUNTER: featureCounts # "featureCounts" or "htseq-count" or "STARcount" (only with STAR aligner, --quantMode GeneCounts option)
+COUNTER: featureCounts # "featureCounts" or "htseq-count" or "STARcount" (only with STAR aligner, --quantMode GeneCounts option) or "TEcount" (if REPEATS: yes)

 ## counting options
-ATTRIBUTE: gene_id  # the attribute used in annotation file.
-It's usually "gene_id", but double check that since it may also be "gene", "ID"...
-STRAND: "reverse" # "no", "yes", "reverse".
-For ht-seq counts: For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
-For stranded=yes and single-end reads, the read has to be mapped to the same strand as the feature.
-For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
-For stranded=reverse, these rules are reversed.
-FEATURE: transcript # "exon" or "transcript"

 [...]
 ```